-The Special Processing Unit ("SPU") is designed to increase the court's ability to provide for the expedited and informal resolution of claims.
-An OSM staff attorney conducts the day-to-day management of the case including holding status conferences, providing support to the parties, and informing the Chief Special Master of the parties' progress.
+The Special Processing Unit ("SPU") is designed to increase the Vaccine Program's ability to provide for the expedited and informal resolution of claims that appear reasonably likely to settle at the outset of the matter's filing.
+Although all SPU cases are ultimately decided by the Chief Special Master, an OSM staff attorney conducts the day-to-day management of the case -- including providing support to the parties and informing the Chief Special Master of the parties' progress.
+If the parties cannot settle the action, the Chief Special Master thereafter resolves the case - whether by deciding it or removing it from the SPU process, reassigning the case to another special master for disposition.